Robbie-Cook/mangiarbene-jekyll/_posts/19-08-08-the-art-of-eating-well.md

 Artusi's masterpiece is not merely a popular cookbook; it is a landmark work in Italian culture.
 This English edition (first published by Marsilio Publishers in 1997) features a delightful introduction by Luigi Ballerini that traces the fascinating history of the book and explains its importance in the context of Italian history and politics.

-Source / Read more [University Of Toronto Press](https://utorontopress.com/us/science-in-the-kitchen-and-the-art-of-eating-well-4
+Source / Read more <a href="https://utorontopress.com/us/science-in-the-kitchen-and-the-art-of-eating-well-4" target="_blank" rel="noopener noreferrer">University Of Toronto Press</a>
-link: University Of Toronto Press)